E04: precipitation & snowfall: Processes, extremes and impacts

-Hypothesis: Changes in atmospheric conditions and sea-ice decline lead to consequences in regional snowfall patterns in the Arctic, which feed back to the sea ice.
+Changes in atmospheric conditions and sea-ice decline lead to significant modifications in regional moisture transport and snowfall patterns in the Arctic, which significantly affects the surface energy budget.

 Role within (AC)³